-I will try to and answer Deputy Crowe's question on what the House in respect of Brexit in the context of a later question on the matter.
+I will try to answer Deputy Crowe's question on what the House can do in respect of Brexit in the context of a later question on the matter.

 39. Deputy Lisa Chambers asked the Tánaiste and Minister for Foreign Affairs and Trade the status of preparations for Brexit; the funding that will be made available in the event of a no-deal Brexit; and if he will make a statement on the matter.
 [37474/19]

 My question is to ask the Tánaiste and Minister for Foreign Affairs and Trade for an update on the status of our Brexit preparations and the potential funding that would be made available to the various sectors, particularly those that are most vulnerable, in the event of a no-deal Brexit.

 No-deal planning has the highest priority across Government.
 As stated earlier, we have been actively preparing for Brexit in order to ensure that citizens and businesses are as ready as possible for all scenarios.